dinhe878/phyloHMM/README.md

 the directory of your output path

 ## optional parameter
+### --mode con(default)|rep
+how to construct a sequence for HMM data base search
++ con : generate a consensus sequence found using *hmmemit* with --symfra 0
++ rep : pick up a representative single sequence from input alignment with highest pairwise similarity

 ### --database (hmm database)
 the hmm database you want to use. (default version: 3.1b1 | May 2013)